Key in a search term below to search our website.

-A later museum curator, Egyptologist Cyril Aldred (1914–1991), proposed that the box must been excavated by Rhind in the same tomb in which he had made another remarkable discovery: the mummies of the daughters of Thutmose IV (1400–1390 BC), the son of Amenhotep II.
+A later museum curator, Egyptologist Cyril Aldred (1914–1991), proposed that the box must have been excavated by Rhind in the same tomb in which he had made another remarkable discovery: the mummified remains of the daughters of Thutmose IV (1400–1390 BC), the son of Amenhotep II.

 The tomb in which they were found, in Sheikh ‘Abd el-Qurna on the west bank of Thebes (modern Luxor), would not have been their original burial place.
-To protect the royal mummies from the extensive looting going on during the 21st Dynasty (1069-945 BC), they were carefully labelled with each of the princesses’ names and titles, and then reburied in a more hidden and anonymous tomb.
+To protect the mummified bodies of the royals from the extensive looting going on during the 21st Dynasty (1069-945 BC), they were carefully labelled with each of the princesses’ names and titles, and then reburied in a more hidden and anonymous tomb.

-The mummies found by Rhind were the granddaughters of Amenhotep II, so this remains the best conjecture as to the provenance of the box.
+The bodies found by Rhind were the granddaughters of Amenhotep II, so this remains the best conjecture as to the provenance of the box.
 Its exact origin remains a mystery.